Fios-Quest/idiomatic-rust-in-simple-steps/src/language-basics/unsafe.md

 certain you are using them safely.

 For example, in safe Rust we use references.
 These are similar to pointers in other languages which point to a location in memory, but they are not pointers.
-The validity of pointers are not checked, but in Rust, reference's abide by rules the guarantee they are valid.
+The validity of pointers is not checked, but in Rust, reference abides by rules that guarantee they are valid.
 References in unsafe Rust must still abide by the rules of the borrow checker.
 Unsafe Rust doesn't turn off the borrow checker, instead it gives us access to raw pointers which can't be borrow checked.

 Some of these tools exist in other commonly used low-level languages that have been around for decades and are still, rightly, very popular today.
 In these languages, these tools are available at any time.
 Having the tools is not a bad